btroy94402/bullpen/README.md

 	This function is a template for how to define arguments to pass to a python script, as well as how to make some optional, and to pass variable numbers of arguments to the main call and into the script execution.

+  3) master_caller directory contains caller.py and master.py
+		They exist as a simple template examle of one script calling another. master has a function that computes a factorial.  caller just calls the master script.